Polymer/old-docs-site/1.0/docs/start/psk/set-up.md

 and re-builds the application.
 As long as you keep the `gulp serve` task running there is no need to re-build or re-serve the app while you develop.

+## Next steps

+Now that your PSK is up and running, learn how to [add a new page of content](create-a-page.html), or how to [deploy the app to the web](deploy.html) using Firebase.

 ## Appendix: complete app structure